 Pupils have a voice, helping to create rules, whether that is playground rules, safety rules, class rules or whole school behaviour rules.
 Pupils are taught, from Reception, the rules within our school and the value and reasons behind them.
 To encourage and promote good behaviour and a positive attitude to work, we have developed a behaviour/reward system that is constantly followed throughout the school.

 Pupils learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect and we work together to help one another.
+Our school values and curriculum allows our pupils to continuously promote and revisit behaviours and attitudes which foster an environment of mutual respect.
+Teacher led reflection time enables pupils to improve behaviour and attitudes where needed.

 Tolerance of those of different Faiths and Beliefs

-We actively challenge pupil’s parents and staff who express views contrary to those stated.
+We actively challenge pupils, parents and staff who express views contrary to those stated.